 The camp was actually three camps.
-Camp 1 was where the men who captured on Bataan and taken part in the death march were held.
+Camp 1 was where most of the men who were captured on Bataan and taken part in the death march were held.
 Camp 2 did not have an adequate water supply and was closed but was later reopened and housed Naval POWs.
-Camp 3 was where those men captured when Corregidor surrendered were taken and was later consolidated into Camp 1 on October 30, 1942.
+Camp 3 was where most of those men captured when Corregidor surrendered were taken and was later consolidated into Camp 1 on October 30, 1942.

 When the camp opened, Daniel was sent there on June 2.
 At Cabanatuan, Daniel came down with malaria and scurvy.
 Major Alvin C. Poweleit, M. D., of the 192nd Tank Battalion treated his malaria with quinine.
 Poweleit gave Daniel two quinine pills which saved his life.
 Daniel would hold Poweleit in high regard for the rest of his life.
 Daniel would continue to suffer malaria attacks once a month for the rest of the time of his imprisonment.
 From the scurvy, Daniel’s jaw bone deteriorated.
 This would result in Daniel’s perfect set of teeth being ruined.
 Since the doctors had very few medicines to treat the sick with, two hospitals were set up for the ill.
 One was for men who were sick but likely to recover, and the other one was for those POWs who were going to die.
 When the Philippine Red Cross attempted to supply medicine, the Japanese refused to allow them to give it to the prisoners.